Michael Gallagher (bishop)

-Gallagher became known for his sponsorship and protection of Charles Coughlin, an antisemitic and profascist priest with a large radio audience in the United States.

 Biography

 Early life

 Michael Gallagher was born on November 16, 1866, in Auburn, Michigan.
 Gallagher attended public schools there and then went to St. James Parish school in Bay City, Michigan.
 He studied at Assumption College in Sandwich, Ontario, then went to Mungret College in Limerick, Ireland.
 Gallagher finished his preparation for the priesthood at the University of Innsbruck in Innsbruck, Austria.

 Gallagher was ordained a priest in Innsbruck by Archbishop Simon Aichner for the Diocese of Grand Rapids on March 19, 1893.

 Coadjutor Bishop and Bishop of Grand Rapids

 On July 5, 1915, Gallagher was appointed titular bishop of Tipasa and coadjutor of Grand Rapids by Pope Benedict XV.
 He was consecrated on September 8, 1915, by Bishop Henry Richter.

 On December 26, 1916, after the death of Bishop Richter, Gallagher automatically became the new bishop of Grand Rapids.